China to keep coronavirus tests focused, stops short of wider testing

 Other groups that request testing, such as those returning to work that involves a high density of people, will receive tests as far as is possible, he added.

+As of Sunday, 974 asymptomatic cases were under medical observation, Chinese health authorities said, after testing positive for the virus.

+There is no official estimate of the number of asymptomatic carriers who are yet to be tested.

-Wuhan in central Hubei province, the epicentre of the outbreak in China, has doubled the number of tests to 60,000-65,000 a day since a lockdown on the city ended on April 8, allowing residents to leave the city.
+Wuhan in central Hubei province, the epicentre of the outbreak in China, has doubled the number of tests to 60,000-65,000 a day since a lockdown on the city ended on April 8, to ensure that only residents who test negative leave the city.

-Some provinces are ordering travellers from medium-to-high risk regions to undergo tests before being allowed to enter.
-Quarantine upon arrival is commonplace.

 To keep track of people’s test status, the government recently launched an online mobile service allowing people to retain a history of their test results.